tartley/belter/README.md

 ## TODO

+* What happens to our current code when we request opengl 4.5?
+    * fps_display raises errors calling gl fn that doesn't exist Fixable by removing fps_display
+    * default window.on_resize raises errors calling gl fn that doesn't exist Fixable by adding our own on_resize
+    * Window is black until exiting.
+Is it not flipping?

+* where should we do window resize handler for realz?
+* render calls window.set_handler('on_draw', self.draw),
+  doesn't need mainloop to do it for us.
 * When added to the world, the ship's body is converted into a Glyph, which is sent to gfx card (vbo? vao?) and id is added to the render collection.
 * In on_draw, we draw all the glyphs